Cdub-63/study_time/README.md

 # study_time
-Repo for a custom timer.
-Why not just make my own?
+Repo for a custom timer I built.
+Sure I could just use an app or website but Why not just make my own?
+I'm an enginner right?